KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/shadow_work_the_gateway_to_wholeness.md

 Integration is not forgiveness.
 It is reunion.

-## 5. Shadow Work Unlocks Your Ikigai
+## Shadow Work Unlocks Ikigai

-Your purpose is not found through thought.
+Purpose is not found through thought.
 It is revealed through liberation.

 Every unintegrated shadow binds energy.